frostime/siyuan-dailynote-today/README_en_US.md

 #### 1.1 I have multiple notebooks, which notebook will be used to create notes by default?

-- By **default**, the plugin will **automatically select the notebook that is sorted first** in the custom order and create today's diary in this notebook
+- By **default**, the plugin will **automatically select the notebook that is sorted first** and create today's diary in this notebook
-    - For more information about what this so-called "first in custom order" means, please read the [FAQ](#q-how-is-the-sorting-of-notebooks-determined-can-it-be-adjusted)
-    - **Most users can just ignore** this technical detail and directly follow the next suggestion to manually specify the default notebook
 - If you are not satisfied with thie default setting, open the plugin in the "Settings Panel" and then **manually specify the default notebook ID**
     - Procedure: Right-click to open the notebook icon, click the "Settings" button, and then click "Copy ID".
     - Note: Only one notebook ID can be filled in as the default.